 Gucci's intervention at the Tarpeian Rock, also known as the Rupe Tarpea, follows other Italian fashion brands stepping in to restore landmark sites in Rome.

-Luxury jeweller Bulgari donated €1.5 million to clean the Spanish Steps and recently announced its plan to restore the sacred area of Largo Argentina, site of Julius Caesar's assassination and home to a much-visited cat sanctuary.
+Luxury jeweller Bulgari donated €1.5 million to clean the Spanish Steps as well as undertaking work to restore the sacred area of Largo Argentina, site of Julius Caesar's assassination and home to a much-visited cat sanctuary.

 View on Map